Elizabeth

 PROFILE FAQ

-Elizabeth has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Elizabeth has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects that could affect this region.
-Notable ones are Playford Health Hub, Lionsgate Business Park, Northern Adelaide Transport Study, and Northern Suburbs Primary School.
-The following list details the most relevant projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 21 projects likely impacting the region.
+Notable initiatives include Playford Health Hub, Lionsgate Business Park, Northern Suburbs Primary School, and Lyell McEwin Hospital Expansion.
+The following list details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.